technomancy/leiningen/TUTORIAL.md

                      [org.clojure/clojure-contrib "1.1.0"]])

-Fill in the :description with a short paragraph so that your project will show up in search results.
+Fill in the :description with a short paragraph so that your project will show up in search results once you upload to Clojars (as described below).
 At some point you'll need to flesh out the README too, but for now let's skip ahead to setting :dependencies.
+Note that Clojure is just another dependency here.
+Unlike most languages, it's easy to swap out any version of Clojure.
+If you're using Clojure Contrib, make sure that version matches the Clojure version.

-If you've got a simple pure-clojure project, you will be fine with the default of Clojure and Contrib, but otherwise you'll need to list other dependencies.
+If you've got a simple pure-clojure project, you will be fine with the default of depending only on Clojure and Contrib, but otherwise you'll need to list other dependencies.

 ## Dependencies